Analysis | What You Need to Know About DACA and the ‘Dreamers’

 The “Dreamers” are in limbo.
 President Donald Trump said in 2017 he was scrapping Deferred Action for Childhood Arrivals, the program crafted by his predecessor, Barack Obama, in 2012 to shield young, undocumented immigrants from deportation.
 Efforts to forge a replacement in Congress failed.
-Courts blocked execution of most of Trump’s order, prompting the president to file a challenge in the Supreme Court, which has not said whether it will hear the case.
+Courts blocked execution of most of Trump’s order, prompting the president to file a challenge in the Supreme Court, which in June agreed to hear the case.
+The court is likely to resolve the issue in the heat of the 2020 election campaign.

 1. What is DACA, exactly?